zakjholt/house_sitting/house_sitting.md

 - With a little water, get some of the dregs from the cat food can, add to the dog food bowl
 - Pour a bit of the food from Henry's bowl into Finch's.
 Then feed Henry.

+### After dinner chill

+If they're being good, feel free to give them a chew.
+Finch gets 3 greenies max (one at a time), Henry gets one big chew.
+They're above the pantry.

 ## When you go out

 - Put them in their crates when/if you leave.
 Try to keep it to like 5 hours max.
 We usually grab a greenie each and tell them to go to crates.
 Henry is good, Finch might just need to be picked up